tony612/the-zen-of-elixir/README.md

 * [Tail Call Optimization in Elixir & Erlang – not as efficient and important as you probably think](https://pragtob.wordpress.com/2016/06/16/tail-call-optimization-in-elixir-erlang-not-as-efficient-and-important-as-you-probably-think/)

-Every book about FP have a section on tail-recursive, but should we really always program in this style?
+Every book about FP have a section on tail recursion, but should we really always program in this style?
 More importantly, when in doubt, benchmark it!

 ## Elixir